 Lincoln to Thai king: Thanks but no thanks for the elephants

-The elephant is Thailand's national animal, so it's only natural that King Mongkut in 1861 offered to send a pair to the United States as a gift of the friendship between the two countries.
+The elephant is Thailand's national animal, so it's only natural that King Mongkut in 1861 offered to send a pair to the United States.
+They were meant as a gift of the friendship between the two countries.

-President Abraham Lincoln, likely bemused and relieved at the distraction from America's then-raging Civil War, politely declined, saying his country uses the steam engine and would have no use for the working animals.
+Abraham Lincoln was president at the time and was likely bemused and relieved at the distraction from America's then-raging Civil War.
+But he politely declined, saying that his country uses the steam engine so it would have no use for the working animals.

-Then there's the elephants story, also documented among the exhibits.
+Then there's the elephants story.
+It is documented among the exhibits.

 In his 1861 letters, Mongkut offered the elephants after learning they were not native to America.
-He also sent along three gifts: a sword and scabbard, a photograph of the king with one of his daughters, and an impressive pair of elephant tusks.
+He also sent along three gifts.
+These included a sword and scabbard, a photograph of the king with one of his daughters, and an impressive pair of elephant tusks.

 He addressed the letters to then-President James Buchanan "or whomever would become president" with elaborate paragraph-long salutations.

-Lincoln, already president by the time the letters arrived a year later, penned a reply, addressing the king simply as "Great and Good Friend."
+Lincoln was already president by the time the letters arrived a year later.
+He penned a reply, addressing the king simply as "Great and Good Friend."

 The offer of elephants did not neglect practical details.
 Mongkut stated, "On this account, we desire to procure and send elephants to be let loose to increase and multiply in the continent of America."

-But Thailand — then called Siam — did not have a large enough vessel to transport them, the letter said.
+Thailand, called Siam then, did not have a large enough vessel to transport them, the letter said.